egrissino/SelfBalancingRobot/README.md

 3. Verify and upload code to the arduio (note: This is optimized for arduino uno (atmega328)

 ### NOTE!
 Any updates to the motor code should go in the Motor branch!
+### NOTE!
+Any updates to the servo-arm code should go in the ServoArm branch!